Learn about Black History Month with these AU library resources

 Anti-racism resources

-The library aims to add resources as they become available that will be beneficial to anyone looking to educate themselves or learn more about Black lives, Black history, Black History Month, and the Black Lives Matter movement.
-These resources range from books on white privilege and systemic racism, to guides on protest safety.
+The library aims to add resources as they become available that will be beneficial to anyone looking to educate themselves or learn more about Black lives and history, anti-racism, and the Black Lives Matter movement.
+These resources range from books on white privilege and systemic racism to guides on how to talk to children about racism.